peekcat/vimrc/README.md

-# vimrc
+## vimrc

-My vim config for colemak user.
+My vim config for Qwerty user.

+You can use this config in vim, neovim or ideavim.